shionhonda/hippocampus-garden/content/blog/pandas_sparse/index.md

 ---
-title: "Meet Pandas: Conversion to CSR Matrix"
+title: "Meet Pandas: Converting DataFrame to CSR Matrix"
 date: "2022-03-06T22:10:03.284Z"
 description: "This post introduces the Pandas method of `query`, which allows us to query dataframes in an SQL-like manner."
 featuredImage: pandas_sparse/ogp.jpg